Most Popular Bee Articles

 Health and Beauty

 Basic beauty begins with the glow of good health, which shines from within.
-A scrubbed and radiant complexion transforms any woman (or man) into a singularly attractive person.
+A scrubbed and radiant complexion transforms anyone into a singularly attractive person.
 On the other hand, dull, muddy skin, often caused by poor nutrition or personal hygiene, can detract from even the most attractive.
 Studies have shown that unhealthy or aging skin can be dramatically improved by the consumption of honeybee pollen.

 When bee pollen is included daily in the diet, it not only gives you the glow of health and aids in safe, permanent weight loss, but it can also be blended into seemingly "magic potions" to smooth, soothe, and rejuvenate every inch of the outside of your body.
 Several relatively inexpensive mixtures of hive products, used externally, can revitalize and rejuvenate the complexion and may even eliminate acne.